lf2net089/BadBadAnyaChatBot/README.md

 ## Application Structure
 Below is the directory structure of the "Bad Bad Anya" chatbot application, providing a clear view of all components involved.

+## Enhancements
+Future enhancements can include more interactive features, improved AI responses, and better security for iframe communication.

+For detailed documentation on AWS Bedrock, visit AWS Documentation.

 ```plaintext
 /root_directory
 |-- /static